Ashirdavid/CS207/README.md

 Ashir David Judah - This project was mostly done by myself

 ## References ##
-Chakravarty, A. (2012). µSpeech, GitHub.
+Chakravarty, A. (2012). µSpeech: Speech recognition toolkit for the arduino.
 Retrieved from <http://arjo129.github.io/uSpeech/>

 Perera, R. (2014), Voice Recognition with Arduino.
 Retrieved from <http://tiriboy.blogspot.ca/2014/08/voice-recognition-with-arduino.html>